City of Toledo Flag Design Competition

 Three finalists for the project will receive cash prizes for their designs.
 Second and third place will receive a $1000 cash prize.
 The first place winner will receive a $3000 cash prize.

-Click here to view guidelines for submission.
+Click here to view semifinalist designs.

 Submission Guidelines